 Preventing Ich In Your Aquarium

-One of the main causes of ich infections is down to infected fish entering your tank.
-When you buy new fish, they have generally been housed with many other fish, which in turn have been around much more fish.
+One of the main causes of ich infection is other infected fish entering your tank.
+When you buy new fish, they need to be quarantined in case they have recently come into contact with the ich parasite.

 Many illnesses and diseases will originate at the pet shop and are not necessarily their fault as they don’t know exactly what their new fish stock has been in contact with.